-As we travel around the world as a nomad couple, we’ll be balancing our overnight lodging among Housesitting, Airbnb, Hotels, and other opportunities.
-Lots of our friends have asked about the Housesitting part, why we’ll do it, and what it means.
+As we travel around the world as a nomad couple, we balance our overnight lodging among Housesitting, Airbnb, Hotels, and other opportunities.
+Lots of our friends have asked about the Housesitting part, why we do it, and what it means.
+Housesitting is a great strategy to include in your Nomad Life.

 - To reduce our monthly lodging expenses